novellus/mtg-ai-card-generator/readme.md

             * and added flag to slightly break negative weighting in interesting ways ```force_combined_prompt_weighting```
     * Safety filter disabled
     * Watermarker disabled for very small images instead of crashing (only works for images at least ```256x256```)
+* [A1SD](https://github.com/AUTOMATIC1111/stable-diffusion-webui) (aka AUTOMATIC1111 webui for stable diffusion)
+    * [models from huggingface](https://huggingface.co/CompVis/stable-diffusion-v-1-4-original).
+Git does not support large files (5GB and 8GB), so these files are not committed to the repo.
 * each subtree has a remote under the same name as the directory
 * create remote: ```git remote add -f <name> <url>```
 * add subtree: ```git subtree add --prefix <dir> <remote> <branch> --squash```